cloudentity/acp-theme/README.md

 ## How to use the Makefile/CLI

 You will need to create an ACP Client named 'manage-themes' in the Admin workspace with the application type `Service`.

+> Note: If the `Service` application type is not available, in the Admin workspace, navigate to "Auth Setttings > OAuth," and under "Allowed Grant types," make sure "Client credentials" is selected.

 Confirm these OAuth settings after you have created the client:

 * Grant Types: Client Credentials